AnkitDatascience07/SQL-projects/README.md

-Note: I am currently experiencing technical difficulties that prevent me from uploading my SQL projects.
+Note: I am currently experiencing technical difficulties that prevent me from uploading my SQL projects but i will upload all of my projects very soon.